-Database Searches - The California Natural Diversity Data Base (CNDDB; accessed 4 May, 2022) and the California Native Plant Society (CNPS) Inventory of Rare and Endangered Plants (accessed 4 May 2022) were searched and reviewed in order to identify sensitive species and habitats that may be within the Project Area.
-In addition, a species list was generated for the Project Area by the US Fish and Wildlife Service Information for Planning and Consultation (USFWS IPaC https://ecos.fws.gov/ipac/ accessed 4 May 2022).
+Database Searches - The California Natural Diversity Data Base (CNDDB; accessed 28 June 2022) and the California Native Plant Society (CNPS) Inventory of Rare and Endangered Plants (accessed 28 June 2022) were searched and reviewed in order to identify sensitive species and habitats that may be within the Project Area.
+In addition, a species list was generated for the Project Area by the US Fish and Wildlife Service Information for Planning and Consultation (USFWS IPaC https://ecos.fws.gov/ipac/ letter dated 28 June 2022).

-Species Occurrences - A one-mile buffer surrounding the Project Area was searched for recorded occurrences in the BIOS database (CNDDB 2021).
+Species Occurrences - A one-mile buffer surrounding the Project Area was searched for recorded occurrences in the BIOS database (CNDDB 2022).
 A CNDDB occurrence report was generated for the South Lake Tahoe 7.5 Minute Quadrangle.
-The species lists generated in these database searches are included in Chapter 6 (Appendices) of this document.
-The USFWS letter and associated list is also included in Chapter 6.
+The species lists generated in these database searches and the USFWS letter are included in Chapter 6 (Appendices) of this document.

-The USFWS identified 5 species as having the potential to exist within the Project Area: Sierra Nevada red fox (Vulpes vulpes necator), Sierra Nevada yellow-legged frog (SNYLF; Rana sierrae), Lahontan cutthroat trout (Oncorhynchus clarkii henshawi), monarch butterfly (Danaus plexippus) and whitebark pine (Pinus albicaulis).
-The CNDDB list identified one additional special status wildlife species: willow flycatcher Empidonax traillii) and one California endangered plant (Tahoe yellowcress, Rorippa subumbellata) (CDFW 2020).
-Figure 5 shows the known occurrences of sensitive species identified within the 1mile buffer of the Project Area grouped by taxonomic categories.
+The USFWS identified 5 species as having the potential to exist within the Project Area: Sierra Nevada red fox (Vulpes vulpes necator), Sierra Nevada yellow-legged frog (SNYLF; Rana sierrae), Lahontan cutthroat trout (Oncorhynchus clarkii henshawi), monarch butterfly (Danaus plexippus) and North American wolverine (Gulo gulo lucus).
+The CNDDB list identified one additional special status wildlife species: willow flycatcher Empidonax traillii) and one California endangered plant (Tahoe yellowcress, Rorippa subumbellata) (CDFW 2022).
+Figure 5 shows the known occurrences of sensitive species identified within the 1-mile buffer of the Project Area grouped by taxonomic categories.
 Figure 6 shows the known occurrences and habitat of SNYLF.
 Figure 7 identifies stream environment zones (SEZ) located near the Project Area that is a TRPA GIS layer based on mapping by Bailey (1974).

-Table 2.4-1 identifies the 4 wildlife species with the potential to occur in the Project Area based on the database searches described above.
-Table 2.4-2 identifies the 21 plant species with the potential to occur in the Project Area (HP = Habitat Present, SP = Species Present).
+Table 2.4-1 identifies the 6 wildlife species with the potential to occur in the Project Area based on the database searches described above.
+Table 2.4-2 identifies the 11 plant species with the potential to occur in the Project Area (HP = Habitat Present, SP = Species Present).